thyaguster/NoRecoilApex/Readme.md

 Known Issues:
 - It will sometimes double-speak the name of the weapon.
 This doesn't have any effect on script functionality.
 Will fix it later.
+- Rarely the script will not stop firing, press LMB to stop it.

 Tooltip Version: